Kenya – Eldoret, Kenya

 The town, becoming an administrative centre, resulted in a massive increase in trade within the potential city.
 As an outcome of this, a bank and a few shops were constructed.
 Eldoret is the hometown of many well-known Kenyan runners, the most famous of whom is Kipchoge Keino.
 The elevation of Eldoret makes for a prime training ground for plenty of middle and long distance sportsmen.
 The athletes from this town have contributed immensely to Eldoret’s economy by sharing their winnings from races won all around the world.

-Accommodation: Two Per Room: Naiberi River Camp or similar
+Accommodation: Two Per Room: Naiberi River Camp

 Facilities: Shared Ablutions Per Room Please visit the website of the accommodation provider for a full list of the facilities offered